airhorns/batman/README.md

 * Controllers are persistent objects which render the views and give them mediated access to the model layer.
 * Views are written in pure HTML, and use `data-*` attributes to create bindings with model data and event handlers exposed by the controllers.
-* Models have validations, lifecycle events, a built-in identity map, and can use arbitrary storage backends (`Batman.LocalStorage` and `Batman.RestStorage` are included).
+* Models have validations, lifecycle events, a built-in identity map, and can use arbitrary storage backends (`Batman.LocalStorage`, `Batman.RestStorage`, and `Batman.RailsStorage` are included).

 A batman.js application is served up in one page load, followed by asynchronous requests for various resources as the user interacts with the app.
 Navigation within the app is handled via [hash-bang fragment identifers](http://www.w3.org/QA/2011/05/hash_uris.html), with [pushState](https://developer.mozilla.org/en/DOM/Manipulating_the_browser_history#Adding_and_modifying_history_entries) support forthcoming.